The Uncertainty Principle and Classical Amplitudes: Negligible Uncertainty

 The constant $\kappa$ is given in terms of Newton's constant $G$ by\footnote{We retain this definition even in units where $\hbar \neq 1$.
 In that case the dimensions of the fields $A_\mu$ and $h_{\mu\nu}$ are both $\sqrt{\textrm{mass}/\textrm{length}}$.}

 In a quantum description, the corresponding field operator is

 Notice that we have written the polarisation tensor that conventionally appears in the graviton operator as an explicit outer product of two polarisation vectors; this is always possible.
 We are using the same symbol (namely, $a_\hel$) for annihilation operators in both electromagnetism and gravity; we hope context will make clear which operator is relevant.
-The linearised Riemann tensor operator follows from conventional definitions and is given by\footnote{It could be worth remarking that the Riemann tensor is gauge-invariant in linearised theory.}
+The linearised Riemann tensor operator follows from conventional definitions and is given by

 The basic idea of KMOC~\cite{KMOC} is to take two stable incoming particles, described by a quantum state, which are very distant in the far past.
 We scatter these particles off one another gently, so that they do not approach too closely (and so that we can describe the scattering, if we choose, using classical field theory).
 The particles nevertheless radiate.
 We assume that the particles remain unbound throughout the process.